Police arrest N.C. man for 1986 murder of 15-year-old Kingston girl

 Hand is in custody in North Carolina and is expected to appear in court there on Monday.

-Authorities say they have started rendition proceedings to bring him back to Massachusetts.
-The DA’s office says once Hand has been returned to the state, he will be arraigned in Plymouth District Court and charged with murder.
+Authorities said they have started rendition proceedings to bring him back to Massachusetts.
+The DA’s office added that once Hand has been returned to the state, he will be arraigned in Plymouth District Court and charged with murder.

 Tracy Gilpin’s sister, Colonel Kerry Gilpin, Superintendent of the Mass.
 State Police, issued the following statement: